Government Communication Service Propriety Guidance

 - There is robust evidence that marketing and advertising delivers measurable outcomes that meet government objectives.

-Further guidance on the ERG approvals process is available on the GCS website.
 No contractual arrangements with third party suppliers can be entered into without prior approval under the terms of the controls.

 If the departmental arrangements work well, the need for reference to central advice on propriety should be very limited.
 Central advice should be sought in the following three, distinct circumstances: